Novel-sp/Novel-sp/README.md

 ----
 ## NOSE Modules

-Each module is independent and documented in its own repository.
+Each module is independent and documented in its own repository.<br>
 Click on a module to view detailed usage instructions.

 Module 1 - **[ Genome Summary and Classification Workflow](https://github.com/Novel-sp/Genome-summary-and-classification-workflow)** <br>